mbmarant/AllAboutTheRams.github.io/README.md

 # AllAboutTheRams.github.io
-This repositry contains files for All About The Rams website.
+This repository contains files for All About The Rams website.